The local sandbox

 Learn more →Changelog

-Public release line stabilized; version bumped to 0.1.2 with repository cleanup and private EE adapter separation work.
+Public release line stabilized with repository cleanup and private EE adapter separation work.

 View release →Loopbox is an independent project focused on native macOS developer tooling.